-When a call comes in, an agent picks up their line.
-A supervisor uses their keypad to silently enter the call and, depending on their VoIP setup, taps a button on their phone or desktop to “whisper” suggestions to the rep.
+When a call comes in, an agent picks up the line and begins speaking with the caller or customer.
+Depending on the company’s phone system setup, a supervisor uses their keypad to silently enter the call and taps a button on their phone or desktop to “whisper” suggestions to the agent.

 Types of Call Whisper Features

 While call whisper allows supervisors to “whisper” suggestions to agents on a call, it also combines with other voice-over-internet-protocol (VoIP) business phone features to enhance call quality even more.
 Here are the other features that complement this functionality: